kylejcarlton/enablement-interview/slide1.md

 count: false
 - Improve repeatability through infrastructure reusability and image versioning ???
-Infrastructure Reusability: Packer and Terraform configurations can be modular and reusable.
-You can create a library of machine images with Packer, and Terraform can reference these images across multiple infrastructure deployments.
+Infrastructure Reusability and Image Versioning: Packer and Terraform configurations can be modular and reusable.
+You can create a library of machine images with Packer that it can update automatically.
+Terraform can reference these images and manage their lifecycles across multiple infrastructure deployments.
 This approach promotes consistency and reduces duplication of effort.

-Image Versioning: Packer can generate new versions of machine images automatically, and Terraform can manage their lifecycle.
 --
 count: false
 - Strengthen security posture and keep operations streamlined